yarisvt/tyk-docs/tyk-docs/content/advanced-configuration/transform-traffic/soap-rest.md

 {{< note success >}}
 **Note**

-We have not setup any Authentication for this API, it has defaulted to `Open (Keyless)`.
+We have not set up any Authentication for this API, it has defaulted to `Open (Keyless)`.
 {{< /note >}}